What is Anaemia?

 - Fluctuating haemoglobin

 - Formation of antibodies which could complicate a later transplant

-More recently drugs which act like the natural hormone erythropoietin have been developed in the laboratory.
+Drugs which act like the natural hormone erythropoietin have been developed and these are commonly used in anaemia with renal disease.
 These drugs are called erythropoiesis stimulating agents (ESAs), and sometimes (slightly inaccurately) EPO.